Lexicon3D: Probing Visual Foundation Models for Complex 3D Scene Understanding: Abstract

 \section{Abstract}

-Complex 3D scene understanding has gained increasing attention, with scene encoding strategies playing a crucial role in this success.
+Complex 3D scene understanding has gained increasing attention, with scene encoding strategies built on top of visual foundation models playing a crucial role in this success.
 However, the optimal scene encoding strategies for various scenarios remain unclear, particularly compared to their image-based counterparts.
-To address this issue, we present a comprehensive study that probes various visual encoding models for 3D scene understanding, identifying the strengths and limitations of each model across different scenarios.
-Our evaluation spans \textit{seven} vision foundation encoders, including image-based, video-based, and 3D foundation models.
+To address this issue, we present the first comprehensive study that probes various visual encoding models for 3D scene understanding, identifying the strengths and limitations of each model across different scenarios.
+Our evaluation spans \textit{seven} vision foundation encoders, including image, video, and 3D foundation models.
 We evaluate these models in \textit{four} tasks: Vision-Language Scene Reasoning, Visual Grounding, Segmentation, and Registration, each focusing on different aspects of scene understanding.
-Our evaluations yield \textit{key findings}: DINOv2 demonstrates superior performance, video models excel in object-level tasks, diffusion models benefit geometric tasks, and language-pretrained models show unexpected limitations in language-related tasks.
-These insights challenge some conventional understandings, provide novel perspectives on leveraging visual foundation models, and highlight the need for more flexible encoder selection in future vision-language and scene-understanding tasks.
+Our evaluation yields \textit{key intriguing findings}: Unsupervised image foundation models demonstrate superior overall performance, video models excel in object-level tasks, diffusion models benefit geometric tasks, language-pretrained models show unexpected limitations in language-related tasks, and the mixture-of-vision-expert (MoVE) strategy leads to consistent performance improvement.
+These insights challenge some conventional understandings, provide novel perspectives on leveraging visual foundation models, and highlight the need for more flexible encoder selection in future vision-language and scene understanding tasks.